How Much Home Can You Afford? Mortgage Rule of Thumb

 This is called "the mortgage rule of thumb," or sometimes "the rule of 28/36."

 If your debt-to-income ratio exceeds these limits on a house you're considering buying, then you may not be able to get a loan, or you may have to pay a higher interest rate.
+There is an exception if you're interested in a qualified mortgage.
+In that case, the acceptable debt to income ratio maximum would be 43%.
+A qualified mortgage is one that meets certain guidelines in which a lender determines your ability to repay the loan.

 Calculating Your Debt-to-Income Ratio

+Calculating your debt-to-income-ratio isn't difficult.
 The first thing you need to do is determine your gross monthly income — your income before taxes and other expenses are deducted.
 If you are married and will be applying for the loan together, you should add together both your incomes.

 - $7,000 x 0.28 = $1,960